Ah, the never-ending debate between the safety razor vs cartridge razor.

-If you’re a guy who happens to be accident-prone or otherwise tend to find your hands slipping a lot when shaving, you may also want to look into what is an alum block.
+If you’re a guy who happens to be accident-prone or otherwise tends to find your hands slipping a lot when shaving, you may also want to look into what is an alum block.

 Less glamorous than their competitor – i.e. pretty much on par with displaying your best anti-dandruff shampoo for men on your bathroom counter for the world to see – cartridge razors are comprised of a plastic handle and a varying number of blades layered on top of each other.

-Although some earlier cartridges featured as few as two blades, many models these days, seen from brands like Gillette, feature a set of five.
+Although earlier cartridge razor featured as few as two blades, many cartridge razors these days, seen from brands like Gillette, feature a set of five.

 Pros of Using Them

-You may not get the best shave, but it can be helpful as a short-term fix.
+You may not get the best shave, but a cartridge razor can be helpful as a short-term fix.

 Easy & familiar

-Plus, the pivot head found on most models means you don’t have to worry about cutting at any particular angle.
+Plus, the pivot head found on most cartridge razor models means you don’t have to worry about cutting at any particular angle.

 Very safe for use

-Another perk of using this type of shaving tool is that it’s actually pretty difficult to cut yourself shaving with these.
+Another perk of using a cartridge razor as a shaving tool is that it’s actually pretty difficult to cut yourself shaving with these.
 With quick swipes, there’s not as much precision that needs to be involved.

 Even so, it doesn’t hurt to have your natural beard soap on hand to ameliorate the discomfort that can be had with a dry shave.

-- They can cause irritation for men who have more sensitive skin
+- Cartridge razor can cause irritation for men who have more sensitive skin

-- These razors are known to clog easily due to the spacing of the blades on most designs
+- Cartridge razors are known to clog easily due to the spacing of the blades on most designs

 How to Pick the Best Cartridge Razor

-Cartridge razors are a little less fussy than safety shavers in that they’re pretty homogeneous as far as weight and size go.
+Cartridge razors are a little less fussy than safety razors in that they’re pretty homogeneous as far as weight and size go.

-Some people will argue that this type of razor isn’t really for serious shavers, but that’s something you can decide for yourself.
+Some people will argue that cartridge razors aren’t really for serious shavers, but that’s something you can decide for yourself.

 However, these can vary somewhat in price.
-Since the initial investment on cartridges runs for less than that of your average safety, it’s probably better not to go with the cheapest variety you can find.
+Since the initial investment on safety razor vs cartridge razor runs for cartridges than that of your average safety, it’s probably better not to go with the cheapest variety you can find.